IBM Cloud Docs

 Attached Volume: You can select an existing data volume from the Attached volumes list.
 If a previously used data volume does not appear, it might exist under a different account or resource instance.

 Public Networks Select this option to use an IBM-provided public network.
-There is a cost that is associated with selecting this option.
+Cost is associated when you select this option.

 Learn more